vg-json-data/sm-json-data/strats.md

 ```

-## G-Mode Mobilize
+## G-Mode Regain Mobility

-A `gModeMobilize` property on a strat indicates that the strat allows Samus to regain mobility (by taking knockback from an enemy or projectile) after entering with G-mode immobile.
-In all strats with a `gModeMobilize` property, the `from` node of the strat must be the same as the `to` node and must be a door node.
-A strat with `gModeMobilize` should normally include an `enemyDamage` requirement in its `requires`.
+A `gModeRegainMobility` property on a strat indicates that the strat allows Samus to regain mobility (by taking knockback from an enemy or projectile) after entering with G-mode immobile.
+In all strats with a `gModeRegainMobility` property, the `from` node of the strat must be the same as the `to` node and must be a door node.
+A strat with `gModeRegainMobility` should normally include an `enemyDamage` requirement in its `requires`.

-A `gModeMobilize` object has no properties.
+A `gModeRegainMobility` object has no properties.

 ### Example
 ```json